inrialearninglab/ai4t/docs/4-module-3humans-and-ai/4-1-31-to-question-are-humans-fit-for-the-scrap-heap/4-1-1-a-revolution-that-affects-both-blue-and-white-collar-workers.md

+---
+title: A revolution that affects both blue and white collar workers
+description:
+---
 ### A revolution that affects both blue and white collar workers

 Previous industrial revolutions have always had an almost exclusive impact on the category of workers known as "**blue-collar workers**".
 That is, occupations involving rather manual tasks.